 Civil-Military Operations (CMO) is the doctrinal term of art for the ways in which a commander deals with the aforementioned civilian aspects of military operations at the operational level of war.
 While CMO is ultimately the Joint Force Commander's responsibility, it is the role of Civil Affairs personnel to help orchestrate CMO.
 With little in the way of organic capability, CA relies upon the other components of the joint force to provide the necessary resources to carry out CMO.
-Consequently, civil-military objectives, forces, and resources, as well as the execution of operational functions; early planning for CMO across all phases of a major operation or campaign is paramount.
+Consequently, civil-military interaction is a significant consideration for the JFC, potentially affecting the selection of military objectives, forces, and resources, as well as the execution of operational functions; early planning for CMO across all phases of a major operation or campaign is paramount.